Generalized Anxiety Disorder (GAD) in Children and Teens

 GAD may increase a child’s risk for suicide.
 Threats of suicide are a cry for help.
 Always take such statements, thoughts, behaviors, or plans very seriously.
 Any child who expresses thoughts of suicide should be evaluated right away.

 If your child is older, make sure they have emergency numbers in their phone.
-These would include parents, other trusted adults, the healthcare provider, and the National Suicide Prevention Lifeline at 988 or 800-273-TALK (800-273-8255).
+These would include parents, other trusted adults, their healthcare provider, and the 988 Suicide & Crisis Lifeline at 988 or 800-273-TALK (800-273-8255).
 Help your child understand that reaching out for help is the most important thing to do if self-harm is being considered.

 Key points about GAD in children and teens